StefFrustagli/board_gamers_vault/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.
 - [Table Convert](https://tableconvert.com/) was used to generate tables for the TESTING.md file.
 - [ChatGPT](https://chat.openai.com/) was used as helpful tool during the debugging process.
+- [Microsoft Designer](https://designer.microsoft.com/image-creator) was used to create images for the project.
+- [Favicon.io](https://favicon.io/favicon-converter/) was used to convert the chosen image into the favicon.

 ## Modules imported